-Only a test can show whether whether the water in your house contains lead.
-Kits to test water for lead in water are readily available and may even be provided by your local water utility, government agencies and local public interest organizations.
+Only a test can show whether the water in your house contains lead.
+Kits to test water for lead are readily available and may even be provided by your local water utility, government agencies and local public interest organizations.
 Lead tests are particularly important if:

 - You have lead-based water lines leading to your house.

 - Your local water company has detected lead in water in your neighborhood.